Carrion Plant &

 Despite their unusual smell, the flowers of the Stapelia gigantea can be quite beautiful and captivating.
 They are a testament to the diversity and uniqueness of nature.
 If you ever come across these flowers, be sure to take a moment to appreciate their intricate beauty, even if the smell might not be to everyone's liking!

-When it comes to growing your Stapelia gigantea indoors, it thrives in bright, indirect light.
-Place it near a window where it can receive bright, filtered sunlight for 4-6 hours a day.
+When growing your Stapelia gigantea indoors, it thrives in bright, indirect light for 4-6 hours a day.
 Avoid placing it in direct sunlight, as the intense rays can scorch the leaves and cause damage to the carrion plant.
 If you notice that the stems are stretching or leaning toward the light source, it's a sign that it needs more light.
 In that case, you can consider supplementing with artificial grow lights to provide the necessary brightness.

-If you decide to grow the Stapelia gigantea outdoors, it works best in partial sun or light shade.
+When growing outdoors, it works best in full sun to partial shade.
 It can tolerate some direct sunlight, especially during the morning or late afternoon, but it's best to avoid the scorching midday sun.
 A location with dappled sunlight or a spot under a tree that provides filtered light can be ideal for the carrion plant.
 Just make sure it still gets enough brightness to thrive.

 Optimal Soil & Fertilizer Needs

-When it comes to the soil requirements for your Stapelia gigantea plant, it prefers a well-draining soil mix.
+The Carrion plant prefers a well-draining soil mix and should be fertilized once a year in spring.
 You can create a suitable blend by combining equal parts of potting soil, perlite, and coarse sand.
-This mixture allows excess water to drain away efficiently, preventing the roots from sitting in soggy soil, which can lead to root rot.
-Remember to choose a pot with drainage holes to further aid in proper drainage.
 Instead, make or buy a well-draining potting mix, or ideally, use our specialized succulent potting mix that contains 5 natural substrates and mycorrhizae to promote the development of a strong root system that helps your succulent to thrive.

 Hardiness Zone & More